On-premise BIMcollab space - Delivery procedure

 • Set your language of your BIMcollab account

-My BIMcollab ID / Join.bimcollab.com On join.bimcollab.com, click on your avatar, and choose 'My account' You are redirected to your My BIMcollab ID page, and can select the language you prefer under 'Preferences' Click 'Save' Private BIMcollab Cloud ...
+My BIMcollab ID / Join.bimcollab.com Go directly to the My BIMcollab ID page.
+Or on join.bimcollab.com, click on your avatar, and choose 'My account', which redirect you to the My BIMcollab ID page Select the language you prefer under 'Preferences' ...